Britain's FTSE edges lower, Royal Mail and miners weigh

 * Royal Mail falls on Ofcom review

-LONDON, July 17 (Reuters) - Britain’s top share index edged lower on Friday, with Royal Mail falling after market regulator Ofcom published a discussion document reviewing the company and miners sliding after a drop in metals prices.
+LONDON, July 17 (Reuters) - Britain’s top share index edged lower on Friday, with Royal Mail falling after market regulator Ofcom published a discussion document on reviewing the company and miners losing ground following a sharp decline in metals prices.

 Ofcom had first announced in June that it will start a fundamental review of how Royal Mail is regulated.